 Distributed Architecture

-And last but not least, further elaborating on the 1st point in this section, having a centralized processor handle all synchronizations is just not a feasible option.
+Last but not least, further elaborating on the 1st point in this section, having a centralized processor handle all synchronizations is just not a feasible option.

-Firstly, because every time there is a change in the sync, it needs to be configured on the central hub, making it a single point of failure.
+Firstly, every time there is a change in the sync, it needs to be configured on the central hub, making it a single point of failure.

 Secondly, it defeats the purpose of having both sides independently control information exchange, which is an important consideration we saw earlier.